-Fig. 19 illustrates the posterior distribution of the time-varying component for pulsars with an ecliptic latitude between $-3^{\circ}$ and $3^{\circ}$ .
+Fig. 19: Posterior distributions for the spectral parameters from the SWGP analysis, modelling time variability as a common signal (red) between all pulsars within three degrees of the ecliptic plane; or separately for each pulsar individually (blue, black, purple and green).
+The titles shown depict the median values for the common noise part corresponding to the red histogram. $-3^{\circ}$ and $3^{\circ}$ .
 The red histogram in the corner plot depicts the parameters corresponding to the common signal.
-The same parameters derived individually for each pulsar (as obtained from the analysis in the previous section and represented by different colours) agree well with the outcomes derived from the common noise model.
-Additionally, the common noise exhibits narrower constraint compared to the ones obtained for the individual pulsars, hence, supporting its more optimal performance.
-PSR J1730-2304 (depicted in green in Fig. 19) displays the broadest posterior distribution, likely due to insufficient observing cadence during the solar conjunctions.
+The same parameters derived individually for each pulsar (as obtained from the analysis in the previous section and represented by different colors) agree well with the outcomes derived from the common noise model.
+Additionally, the common noise exhibits narrower constraint compared to the ones obtained for the individual pulsars, hence supporting its more optimal performance.
+PSR J1730-2304 (depicted in green in Figure 19) displays the broadest posterior distribution, likely due to insufficient observing cadence during the solar conjunctions.
 6.2.
-Common signal for pulsars with medium-to-high ecliptic latitudes

-Fig. 20 displays the posterior distributions for the pulsars in our sample situated the furthest away from the ecliptic region.
+Common signal for pulsars with medium-to-high ecliptic latitudes Figure 20 displays the posterior distributions for the pulsars in our sample situated the furthest away from the ecliptic region.
 Once again, the red histogram represents the posteriors for the common SW signal.
-These distributions indicate that the amplitude of SWGP here is higher when compared to the previous case described in Sect.
-6.1, possibly suggesting a greater variability.
+These distributions indicate that the amplitude of SWGP here is higher when compared to the previous case described in §6.1, possibly suggesting a greater variability.
 However, there are clear discrepancies between the parameters of the common signal and the ones derived for the individual pulsars.

-Fig. 18.
-Time series of DM variations for PSR J0034-0534.
-The black points are the epochs at which the pulsar is closest to the Sun with a solar angle less than $45^{\circ}$ .
-The red points are further away from the Sun.
+In particular, PSR J1744-1134 deviates the most from both the other pulsars and the common noise parameters, indicating pulsar-specific variability in amplitude and slope.
+This deviation can be attributed to PSR J1744-1134's ecliptic latitude of 11.81°, i.e. the farthest from the Sun among the pulsars in our study.
+PSRs J2145-0750 and J2256-1024 are more consistent with the parameters of the common signal within the uncertainty ranges, although not as prominently as in the previous scenario.
+This experiment underlines the need for caution when considering a common SW signal for pulsars located away from the

-Fig. 19.
-Posterior distributions for the spectral parameters from the SWGP analysis, modelling the time variability as a common signal (red) between all pulsars within three degrees of the ecliptic plane; or separately for each pulsar individually (blue, black, purple and green).
-The titles shown depict the median values for the common noise part corresponding to the red histogram.
+Fig. 20: Posterior distributions for the spectral parameters from the SWGP analysis, modelling time variability as a common signal (red) between all pulsars beyond three degrees from the ecliptic plane; or separately for each pulsar individually (blue, black, purple).
+The titles shown depict the median values for the common noise part corresponding to red histogram. ecliptic, as their variability seems to imply the necessity for individual treatment.